Incident/accident prevention and investigation

 For straightforward investigations, you may be able to combine the preliminary and full investigations, as long as you can complete both within 48 hours.
 In this case, the worker representative must be a BCGEU and JOHSC member familiar with the work done in the workplace.
 The Joint Investigation form must be provided to WorkSafeBC.

-- Who is a member of the Joint Occupational Health and Safety Committee (JOHSC)
+- Is a member of the Joint Occupational Health and Safety Committee (JOHSC)

-- Have completed Incident Investigations training through the Learning Centre
+- Has completed Incident Investigations training through the Learning Centre

-- Be familiar with the work done in the workplace
+- Is familiar with the work done in the workplace

 - The worker representative should be a BCGEU member on the JOHSC and be familiar with the work